bagder/daniel.haxx.se/about.md

 I had more or less taken over as leader of the httpget project when I found another currency exchange site that was hosting data and offering it using GOPHER, I had to implement support for that protocol too.
 And then httpget was not a good name anymore so I changed it to *Urlget*.
-But lot long after that, I added FTP support as well and then the step to adding FTP upload support was not very big.
+But not long after that, I added FTP support as well and then the step to adding FTP upload support was not very big.